tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-04-02-how-to-create-automated-and-reproducible-work-flows-for-installing-scientific-software.md

 ---
 layout: post
-title: Systems administration for scientists
+title: How to create automated and reproducible work flows for installing scientific software
+redirect_from: "/blog/systems-administration-for-scientists/"
 comments: true
 tags:
   - vagrant